LastPass Review: Quick Expert Summary

 Can LastPass be hacked?

-Cyber attacks against password managers are rare, but they do occur.
-And unfortunately, LastPass has suffered security issues in the past.
-In 2021, LastPass users were victims of credential suffing attacks, which is when bad actors use usernames and passwords leaked in a data breach to try and log into a user’s other accounts.
-In 2022, parts of LastPass’s source code and proprietary technical information were stolen in a cyber attack, but LastPass said customers’ password vaults or data weren’t compromised.
+Unfortunately, LastPass has suffered security issues in the past.
+In 2021, LastPass users were victims of credential stuffing attacks, which is when bad actors use usernames and passwords leaked in a data breach to try and log into a user’s other accounts.
+And in December 2022, LastPass customers’ password vault information was exposed during a major data breach.

 Is there anything better than LastPass?